EDUC 7206 - Professional Experience A

 North Terrace Campus - Quadmester 2 - 2019

 General Course Information

-Course Code EDUC 7206 Course Professional Experience A Coordinating Unit School of Education Term Quadmester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 20 consecutive working days in schools + 4 wks x 3hr lectures Available for Study Abroad and Exchange N Prerequisites Successful completion of Student Teacher Interaction in the Classroom, and Curriculum and Methodology A and Curriculum and Methodology B courses in 2 subject specialisations Corequisites Students enrolling in Professional Experience A must either be enrolled in, or have passed, Student Teacher Interaction in the Classroom and two different Curriculum and Methodology A courses Incompatible EDUC 6205 Professional Experience 1 Restrictions Available to MTeaching students only Course Description The Professional Experience placement is the central focus of Teacher Education programs.
-Professional Experiences in Terms 2 and 3, as well as the ePortfolio, constitute the capstone requirements for the completion of a teaching degree program.
-Professional Experience A (PE A) consists of 12 hours of seminars to prepare for the first of the major Professional Experience placements followed by 20 days of block placement in a secondary school in the DECD, Independent, Lutheran or Catholic sectors.
-Students are expected to engage fully with their Mentor Teachers? classes and the School community.
+Course Code EDUC 7206 Course Professional Experience A Coordinating Unit School of Education Term Quadmester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact One full-day seminar/lecture = 7 - 8 hours, 20 days of School Placements = 150 hours Available for Study Abroad and Exchange N Prerequisites Successful completion of Student Teacher Interaction in the Classroom, and Curriculum and Methodology A and Curriculum and Methodology B courses in 2 subject specialisations Corequisites Students enrolling in Professional Experience A must either be enrolled in, or have passed, Student Teacher Interaction in the Classroom and two different Curriculum and Methodology A courses Incompatible EDUC 6205 Restrictions Available to MTeach students only Course Description The Professional Experience placement is the central focus of Teacher Education programs.
+Professional Experiences in Terms 2 and 3, as well as the e-Portfolio, constitute the capstone requirements for the completion of a teaching degree program.
+Professional Experience A (PE A) consists of one-day seminar to prepare for the first of the major Professional Experience placements followed by 20 days of block placement in a secondary school in the Department for Education, Independent, Lutheran or Catholic sectors.
+Students are expected to engage fully with their Mentor Teachers' classes and the School community.

 Course Coordinator: Dr Brendan Bentley